mojadev/simple-file-encryption/README.md

 -   Zero dependencies
 -   Browser native features

-This project aims at simplicity: You don't get a lot of options, but it's dead to encrypt and decrypt a file using Public/Private keys.
+This project aims at simplicity: You don't get a lot of options, but it's dead simple to encrypt and decrypt a file using Public/Private keys.

 ```typescript
 const encrypted = await encryptFile(file, publicKey);